Blog

 Cyber Security Solutions

 Firstly, you need to look at your cyber security and your first line of defence as a whole.
-Ransomware is a type of cyber-attack, therefore having robust network security is essential, to be able to recognise early indicators before they develop into something more sinister – so make sure to always keep firewalls, anti-virus software, and endpoint detection up to date!
+Ransomware is a type of cyber-attack.
+Therefore, having robust network security is essential in recognising early indicators before they develop into something more sinister.
+You should always make sure to always keep firewalls, anti-virus software, and endpoint detection up to date!

 A multi-layered approach to ransomware can really enhance prevention, extending visibility and protection across the entire network.
-Instead of constantly reacting, security vendors like our partner Cynet allow you to prevent ransomware and then diminish its impact if it does manage to break through your defenses.
+Instead of constantly reacting, security vendors like our partner Cynet allow you to prevent ransomware, and then diminish its impact if it does manage to break through your defences.

 Employee Education